-We make direct investments in public and private equity securities; we also make investments, both through funds that we manage (some of which are consolidated) and through funds that are managed by third parties, in debt securities and loans, public and private equity securities and real estate entities.
-These investments are typically longerterm in nature and are primarily held for capital appreciation purposes; they are therefore classified for regulatory capital purposes as banking book equity investments.
-We also make commitments to invest, primarily in private equity, real estate and other assets; such commitments are made both directly and primarily through funds that we raise and manage.
+We make direct investments in public and private equity securities.
+We also make investments, through funds that we manage (some of which are consolidated), in debt securities and loans, public and private equity securities and real estate entities.
+These investments are typically longer-term in nature and are primarily held for capital appreciation purposes; they are therefore classified for regulatory capital purposes as banking book equity investments.
+We also make commitments to invest, primarily in private equity, real estate and other assets.
+Such commitments are made both directly and primarily through funds that we raise and manage.

-For more information related to our equity investments and investment commitments, see "Note 6.
-Cash Instruments," "Note 13.
-Other Assets," with respect to information regarding investments accounted for as equity method investments; "Note 18.
-Commitments, Contingencies and Guarantees," for information on our equity investment commitments: and "Note 22.
-Transactions with Affiliated Funds," for a description of transactions with affiliated funds, in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+For further information on our equity investments and investment commitments, see "Note 6.
+Cash Instruments" and "Note 13.
+Other Assets" for information about investments accounted for as equity method investments; "Note 18.
+Commitments, Contingencies and Guarantees" for information on our equity investment commitments; and "Note 22.
+Transactions with Affiliated Funds" for a description of transactions with affiliated funds, in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2015 Form 10-K.